akapa/escher-request/README.md

 If you would like to use the package without `ESCHER_INTEGRATIONS` environment variable, you can explicitly pass in `escherCredentialScope` and `escherSecret` in config, which will be used to generate the authentication headers.
-For this special use case version information have to be included in the key, and only absolue url can be used.
+For this special use case version information have to be included in the key, and only absolute url can be used.

 ```js
 escherRequest.get('http://localhost:45345/hello', {